Fort Pickering (Memphis, Tennessee)

-Fort Pickering was built in Memphis Tennessee, by the Confederate Army during the American Civil War.
-It was taken over by the Union Army to provide control of the Mississippi River south of the city.
+Fort Pickering was a frontier fort on the Fourth Chickasaw Bluff in Memphis, Tennessee, constructed by the United States, and a later fortification constructed by the Confederate States Army at the same site during the American Civil War.
+After the First Battle of Memphis, the fort was expanded by the Union Army to provide control of the Mississippi River south of the city.